magento-hackathon/AttributeConfigurator/README.md

 Description
 -----------
 For an example XML, have a look at the attributes.xml in the /etc Directory of the extension.
-If you don´t understand the settings we recommend a Blogpost from Ben Marks that explains basics for the eav_attribute Table Settings:
+If you do not understand the settings we recommend a Blogpost from Ben Marks that explains basics for the eav_attribute Table Settings:
 [Magento EAV Attribute Setup](http://www.webguys.de/magento/eav-attribute-setup/)

-Configuration is found at System/Configuration/Catalog/Catalog/Attribute Configurator.
+Configuration is found at System/Configuration/Catalog/Catalog/Attribute Configurator, the Import Path is relative to the Magento 'var' Directory, e.g. importexport/product_attributes.xml

-Import Path is read relative to the Magento 'var' Directory.
+The Configurator itself is run by a shellskript: /shell/aoe_attribute_import.php - initially this was planned as being regularly checked when using the Backend but we felt the Shop Admin should be in Control when the File is checked.
+And with large Attribute Sets with a lot of Attributes the XML File can get quite large, so it is better to perform this action when the load is low.

-The Configurator is run by a shellskript: /shell/aoe_attribute_import.php
+Run it like this:<br />

-Run it like this: php aoe_attribute_import.php --runAll
+php aoe_attribute_import.php --runAll

 Notice that the Extension does not change any Attributes that were added via Update Scripts or Third Party Extensions for your own safety.
 Attributes maintained by the Configurator are marked with a is_maintained_by_configurator - Flag.